Southern Right Whale

 In Australia, Southern Right Whales have an annual migration between summer feeding grounds in the sub-antarctic waters of the Southern Ocean to more temperate inshore waters inshore waters off the coast of southern Western Australia, South Australia, Tasmania, Victoria and occasionally New South Wales.

-During what is termed the 'over-wintering months' (May to November) they have a tendency to frequent certain coastal areas where localised aggregations occur and during this time breeding, calving and rearing of young takes place.
+During what is termed the 'over-wintering months' (May to November) Southern Right Whales have a tendency to frequent certain coastal areas where localised aggregations occur and during this time breeding, calving and rearing of young takes place.
 It is estimated that 95% of the total Australian population over-winters at the head of the Great Australian Bight in South Australia.

 Through the development of marine bioregional plans, Biologically Important Areas (BIAs) have been identified for southern right whales.
 These are areas are important for the conservation of protected species and are considered to support biologically-important behaviours of the Southern Right Whale e.g. calving, foraging, resting or migration.
 Thirteen Southern Right Whale coastal aggregation areas have been identified in Australia, three of which are in Victoria (Portland, Port Fairy/Warrnambool and Port Campbell/Peterborough).
 The Port Fairy/Warrnambool area is identified as an established small BIA and the Portland and Port Campbell area identified as emerging BIA’s.